Rati smiles broadly

 Caring for a child with retinoblastoma is so much more than treating the cancer.
 Child life focuses on the whole child – supporting their emotional, social, and developmental needs during stressful medical experiences, empowering families, and transforming care through education and play.

-Save The Date!
-8th One Rb World, 12-14 September, 2026 in San Antonio, Texas
+Register Now!
+8th One Rb World – Sep 12-14, 2026 – San Antonio, Texas

-Save the Date announcement for the One Rb World 2026 conference.
-A playful banner of brightly coloured squares spells out: SAVE THE DATE, over a vibrant night-time view of the San Antonio River Walk.
+Register announcement for the One Rb World 2026 conference.
+A playful banner of brightly coloured squares spells out: REGISTER NOW, over a vibrant night-time view of the San Antonio River Walk.
 Logo text reads: One Retinoblastoma World | San Antonio, Texas, September 12–14, 2026.
 Between the location and date, a small brick red quatrefoil outlined in white and clay pink features a sky blue horseshoe with white nail heads along the curve cupping a white lone star.
 The main conference logo features a target-like eye graphic with brightly coloured concentric rings surrounding a pearlescent circle, with a strand of DNA in the inner-most ring.
 In the background, festive San Antonio lights are strung across trees and buildings, all reflecting on the water.
 Colourful umbrellas and tables line the River Walk, evoking a cheerful, lively atmosphere.

-The 8th One Rb World Conference will take place before the 58th International Society of Paediatric Oncology (SIOP) World Congress, which will be held in San Antonio, 15-18 September 2026.
+One Rb World 2026 takes place before the 58th International Society of Paediatric Oncology World Congress, September 15-18, 2026 in San Antonio.

 We recognize our 2026 conference falls during Rosh Hashanah, and we apologize for any conflicts this may create.
-We hope many in our community will be able to participate, and we remain committed to making the conference as accessible and inclusive as possible.
+We hope many in our community will be able to participate, and remain committed to making the conference as accessible and inclusive as possible.

-You’ll find a very warm welcome with us in San Antonio, where we’ll advance patient-centred care and research for all together!
+We welcome you warmly to One Rb World 2026 where we’ll advance patient-centred care and research for all together!

 Stay up-to-date with WE C Hope’s eNewsletter!